Published in Pipeline

 A therapeutic such as Zenkuda?

 Indeed.
-Aside from its durability, this therapeutic is capable of combining multiple modalities to target its target diseases (complex ocular and systemic included).
+Aside from its durability, this therapeutic is capable of combining multiple modalities to target its target diseases (including complex ocular disease).

 • See here for more on how the platform extends its ocular half-life to 20 days.